berniebear/trec_is/README.md

 - Retrain skip-thought on additional data
 - Change labels in data file according to the [changes in 2019](http://dcs.gla.ac.uk/~richardm/TREC_IS/2019/2019Changes.html)

+### May 14 Discussion

+Junpei:

+- Check inference code of event-wise (and why the score always 0.04)

+- Use class weight to retrain the model

+- Pick different thresholds for different classes

 ### May 7 Discussion

+Junpei:

-- Wait for 2019 test as well as metric release and adjust the model
+- [done] Wait for 2019 test as well as metric release and adjust the model
-- Image feature
-- BERT use CLS and multi-layer
+- [done] BERT use CLS and multi-layer
-- Neural models

 ### Apr 26 Discussion